Services for Students with Accessibility Needs

 The Accommodation Process

 Any student with a documented disability is eligible to receive reasonable accommodations.
 The purpose of accommodations or modifications is to reduce or eliminate any disadvantages that may exist because of an individual’s disability.
 The law does not require the College to waive specific courses or academic requirements considered essential to a particular program or degree.
 Rather, the College is mandated to modify existing requirements on a case by case basis in order to ensure that individuals are not discriminated against on the basis of their disability.
-Students wanting to access such services must identify themselves and provide appropriate verification of their disability to the Director of Accessibility Services.
+Students wanting to access such services must identify themselves and provide appropriate verification of their disability to Accessibility Services.
 Eligibility for reasonable and appropriate accommodations will be determined on an individual basis.

 Appropriate documentation will assist the student and the College in determining reasonable accommodations as stipulated under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Amendment Act of 2008, and other pertinent state and federal regulations.